FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-05-database-metadata-implementation.md

 For Jaybird 4, the implementation of `getFunctions` and `getFunctionColumns` is used as a testbed for the result set producing metadata methods.
-In addition, one or two simple metadata methods will be moved to FirebirdVersionMetaData.
+In addition, one or two simple metadata methods will be moved to `FirebirdVersionMetaData`.

 For Jaybird 5, the remaining result set producing metadata methods and version dependent simple metadata methods will be moved.
 This should not be done